vinnyhorgan/pesto/docs/modules/animation.md

 ## Grid

+Grids have only one purpose: to build groups of quads of the same size as easily as possible.
+In order to do this, they need to know only 2 things: the size of each quad and the size of the image they will be applied to.
+Each size is a width and a height, and those are the first 4 parameters of `pesto.animation.newGrid`.

-Grid objects are just a convenient way of getting frames from a sprite.
+Grids are just a convenient way of getting frames from a sprite.
+Frames are assumed to be distributed in rows and columns.
+Frame 1,1 is the one in the first row, first column.

 ### Grid:getFrames